-Motor controllers have no way of knowing how many motors they are driving, it’s the total load that matters [see our motor current calculator ].
-So you can use several motors, but you then have the choice of connecting the motors in series or in parallel.
+Ordinarily a motor should be driven from a voltage source that matches its specification, but a number of our customers have asked about connecting two 12V motors in series in order to run them from a 24V battery.
+Our motor controllers have no way of knowing how many motors they are driving, it’s the total load that matters [see our motor current calculator ], so you can use several motors but you need to consider whether to connect the motors in series or parallel.